rqlite/helm-charts/charts/rqlite/README.md

       forwarded to the cluster's current leader node, defeating the purpose of a dedicated read-only pool
-* by default, readonly nodes inherit most of the same chart configuration values that voting nodes use, but most configuration can be overriden specifically for readonly nodes by specifying keys normally at the top-level within the `readonly` map
+* by default, readonly nodes inherit most of the same chart configuration values that voting nodes use, but most configuration can be overridden specifically for readonly nodes by specifying keys normally at the top-level within the `readonly` map
-    * all configuration that can be overriden within `readonly` is so indicated in [`values.yaml`](values.yaml)
+    * all configuration that can be overridden within `readonly` is so indicated in [`values.yaml`](values.yaml)
 * unlike voting nodes, read-only nodes will automatically leave cluster when the pod gracefully terminates, making it possible to use Horizontal Pod Autoscaling for